This task is here to explain current design behind static overrides in BF Blender: 2.8, and to keep track of known limitations and TODOs.

 This is merely making a local copy of the linked datablock, and generate an empty override structure for it.

-To be addressed : Currently there is only one basic operator handling a single ID, and some RNA API, we most certainly want some more advanced and complex behavior to be possible here (especially thinking about rigged chars, where you need to override armature and mesh objects, and relink the relations between them...).
+- We need some advanced and complex behavior to be possible here (especially thinking about rigged chars, where you need to override armature and mesh objects, and relink the relations between them…).

 Auto-generating override operations